-| Home Medical Index | Posted Mar 2007 | |
+Home Medical Index | First Posted: Mar 2007 Jan 21, 2020 | |

 Update: "As part of the Maryland Department of Agriculture's (MDA) ongoing work to expedite the identification and control of disease, the College Park Animal Health Diagnostic Laboratory is now able to perform polymerase chain reaction (PCR) testing for equine herpesvirus-1 (EHV-1), the causal agent of a common equine respiratory disease that's often called "rhino" (short for rhinopneumonitis).
 This test includes the capability to detect the neuropathic strain of the virus that causes neurologic herpes (equine herpes myeloencephalopathy), a form of EHV-1 that is often fatal."
 UC Davis has had this availability.
-Polymerase Chain Reaction, PCR) for Neurological EHV-1 Virus This year, 2007, a number of racetracks, equine hospitals, and barns had outbreaks of EVH-1 across the country.
+Equine Herpes Virus EHV-1 This year, 2007, a number of racetracks, equine hospitals, and barns had outbreaks of EVH-1 across the country.
 In Virginia, the famous horse hospital facility, in Leesburg, went into quarantine.
 Several barns in Virginia, Maryland and Pennsylvania did the same.
 Equine competitions and gatherings around the area cancelled their functions until the outbreak passed.
 Many barns did not let any outside horses into their facility.
 My vet suggested that we keep our horses on the property and not allow any outside horses in until the all clear was given.
 There are two forms of Equine Herpes Virus 1 (EHV-1).
 One causes pregnant mares to abort.
 The other causes respiratory infection and neurological problems in horses.
 (Myeloencephalopathy) In short, it causes damage to the spinal cord, the brain, or both.
 The neurological form has a high mortality rate.
 This virus knows no barriers.
 The virus is resistant to vaccination and attacks all breeds and ages.
 It is interesting to note that most horses have been exposed to EVH-1 by two years of age.
 It has been documented throughout the world.
 This virus is much like Herpes Simplex Type 1 in humans.
 In fact, often after the horse has been exposed the virus, the virus remains latent much like Herpes Simplex Type 1 in humans.
 The horse may not show any clinical signs at all.
 A major concern of researchers and vets is, that because of this latency and lack of clinical signs, an affected horse could be transmitting the disease unknowingly.
 Researchers believe that there is evidence that supports the observation that a more virulent strain has emerged of the neurological form of EVH-1.
 They believe that the strain may have mutated.
 Its ability to reproduce more rapidly and to create very high levels of EHV leads to death.

 How is EHV-1 Transmitted?